Mendy5/Udacity_Project_Plagiarism_Detection/README.md

 The final product is a trained model with the accuracy about 92%.

 # Licensing, Authors, Acknowledgements
-Must give credit to Andrew Maas for the data.
+Must give credit to Paul Clough (Information Studies) and Mark Stevenson (Computer Science), University of Sheffield for the data.